 Nager syndrome is very rare.
 Many children with Nager syndrome have underdeveloped external or middle ears.
 Sometimes underdevelopment of other facial features and/or the arms is also present.
 Conductive deafness is caused by anomolies of the external or middle ears.

 Information supplied by The National Deaf Children's Society.
+Reproduced with permission.

 The term 'deaf' is used to mean all levels of hearing loss.